Thursday Oct 15 | 3:30pm – 5:30pm

 Thursday Oct 22 | 3:30pm – 5:30pm

-In this two-part workshop we’ll discover common, well-established invasive species like buckthorn and garlic mustard, along with some newer, less well-known invasives.
+This two-part workshop will be hosted at Doctor’s Park in partnership with Milwaukee County Parks.
+We’ll discover common, well-established invasive species like buckthorn and garlic mustard, along with some newer, less well-known invasives.
 We’ll learn how to identify these plants using distinguishing features like leaves, branches and bark, and fruit.
-Then, we’ll discuss what makes a species invasive, versus non-native or naturalized, and how each species is harmful to the ecosystem.
-Once we know how to identify the species, we’ll discuss the best management practices and which plants to prioritize.
+Then, we’ll discuss what makes a species invasive versus non-native or naturalized, and how each species impacts the ecosystem.
+For our second class, we’ll be joined by Milwaukee County Parks’ Resource Ecologist, Katlyn Pluer who will advise us on best management practices and inform us of the invasive species the Natural Areas Department is currently battling.
 You’ll leave this workshop with the know-how to start eliminating these species on your own property.

 Members: $40 | Non-Members: $50